stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 # no need for big bang rollouts

-One beauty of #stratapp is that you can do the rollout progressively, usually starting as either:
+One beauty of #stratapp is that you can do the roll out progressively, selecting who sees what pages in the app, right down to each individual employee.

+This means you can immediately go org-wide with "productivity & culture" features, whilst key people work on preparing the content for strategy and KPIs.

+Clients usually start as either:

+* Org-wide - for "productivity & culture" features only
 * Top down - top 3 layers - the CEO/business owner, each of their direct reports and the next layer of direct reports below that
 * Functions - one function at a time
 * Geography - one geography at a time

 ## no end user training (or minimal)

 If you use manage pages (see below) to roll out the rich functionality progressively, you shouldn’t need to do any end user training. #stratapp is intuitive and best learnt by doing.

 \#stratapp’s UX has been designed for all generations, tech aptitudes and frequencies of use.
 Like all self-onboarded tech, user proficiency requires a little patience, some experimentation and an open mind.